Jason-Wall/jungle-rails/README.md

 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
-8. Run `bin/rails s -b 0.0.0.0` to start the server
+8. Run `bin/rails s -b 0.0.0.0` to start the server 8b.
+To run in a test environment - Run `RAILS_ENV=test rails s -b 0.0.0.0`

 ## Database